kubedb/docs/docs/guides/elasticsearch/concepts/catalog/index.md

 `spec.exporter.image` is a `required` field that specifies the image which will be used to export Prometheus metrics if monitoring is enabled.

+### spec.upgradeConstraints
+UpgradeConstraints specifies the constraints that need to be considered during version upgrade.
+Here `allowList` contains the versions those are allowed for upgrading from the current version.
+An empty list of AllowList indicates all the versions are accepted except the denyList.
+On the other hand, `DenyList` contains all the rejected versions for the upgrade request.
+An empty list indicates no version is rejected.

 ### spec.podSecurityPolicies.databasePolicyName

 `spec.podSecurityPolicies.databasePolicyName` is a required field that specifies the name of the pod security policy required to get the database server pod(s) running.